 How is mHealth shaping global wellness?

-This comes from Our Unbelievable Department
+This comes from Our Unbelievable Department.

-Researches from Melbourne University have developed a connected device for controlling exoskeletons.
-The prosthesis helps paralyzed victims to maintain a sense of mobility.
+Researchers from Melbourne University have developed a connected device for controlling exoskeletons.
+The prosthesis helps paralyzed victims maintain a sense of mobility.
 A microdevice is inserted into the jugular of the patient.
 The blood system carries a wireless device to the brain.
 The device then measures electrical signals from brain cells.
 Signals are processed and interpreted then sent to the exoskeleton for patient movement.
 The technology works well enough to allow patients to participate in the Bionic Olympics.

 Internet of Medical Things (iOMT) and Global Connected Healthcare Trend